Credit Repair: Fixing inaccuracies in your Consumer Credit Report

 Credit Bureau must purge any challenged information that can not be verified from the credit report.

 The provider of credit information also has a limited time to respond to the challenged information (generally 30 days).
 Any information that can not be substantiated generally gets eliminated from the credit bureau files due to the default of a creditor in meeting these timelines.
-If the creditor (the provider of the negative information in this case) is able to substantiate their claim then the negative element will remain in your credit report.
+If the creditor (the provider of the negative information in this case) is able to substantiate their claim, then the negative element will remain in your credit report.

 Negative Marks and the right to add a 'Consumer Statement' to your file:

-In reviewing your account profile if you come across negative marks and you feel that you owe an explanation to the negative marks on your credit file you have the right to add a consumer statement that explains your point of view to the negative remark on your file.
+In reviewing your account profile, if you come across negative marks and you feel that you owe an explanation to the negative marks on your credit file, you have the right to add a consumer statement that explains your point of view to the negative remark on your file.
 The credit bureau must attach your brief statement to any credit report that it subsequently issues on you.

 Speak to your creditor.

-If your request is reasonable and legitimate you can first ask the creditor to clean their records and have them contact the credit bureau to fix the problem.
+If your request is reasonable and legitimate, you can first ask the creditor to clean their records and have them contact the credit bureau to fix the problem.

-Once the problem is fixed order an updated credit report from the Credit Bureau.
+Once the problem is fixed, order an updated credit report from the Credit Bureau.

-Remember that in many jurisdiction the credit bureau is required by law to provide a free credit report update to anyone who has received a copy of the report within six months prior to any amendments or consumer statements that are added to a credit report.
+Remember that in many jurisdictions, the credit bureau is required by law to provide a free credit report update to anyone who has received a copy of the report within six months prior to any amendments or consumer statements that are added to a credit report.

-Also, for the purpose of employment within the past two years of these amendments the credit bureau is required to send an updated credit report to the required parties involved.
+Also, for the purpose of employment within the past two years of these amendments, the credit bureau is required to send an updated credit report to the required parties involved.

 Equifax USA